Real Estate Photography Resources

 For photographers that want to get into real estate photography, take a look at our five tips below:

 Fortunately, the list of equipment needed for real estate photography is small.
-You’ll essentially need three tools: a DSLR camera, a wide-angle lens, and a tripod.
+You’ll essentially need three core tools:

 professional real estate photographer